ubernostrum/django-registration/docs/forms.rst

       a password input (``input type="password"`` in the rendered HTML).

-   Because this is a subclass of Django's own ``UserCreationForm``, the constraints on usernames and email addresses match those enforced by Django's default authentication backend for instances of ``django.contrib.auth.models.User``.
+   Because this is a subclass of Django's own :class:`~django.contrib.auth.forms.UserCreationForm`, the constraints on usernames and email addresses match those enforced by Django's default authentication backend for instances of :class:`~django.contrib.auth.models.User`.
 The repeated entry of the password serves to catch typos.

    .. note:: **Unicode usernames**